manuel-192/Antergos/pkexec2/README.md

 <pre>
 /usr/bin/pkexec cp /home/user/testfile /home/user/..
 </pre>
-Program pkexec2 also adds a new option <b>--verbose</b> that displays the converted command before executing it.
 <br>
 <br>
 DISCLAIMER: this program has <b>not</b> been extensively tested and may contain (serious) bugs.
 Use it at your own risk!